OverlordAkise/scprp-addons/README.md

 For most addons to work you have to add workshop items to your server workshop collection and to the download for clients.
 These workshop items will be linked for each addon below.

+## Airsoft
+Write /airsoft to turn your weapons into airsoft guns.
+Any damage you do only incapacitates other players for 10 seconds.

 ## Amnestika
 You need the following workshop addon for the syringe model:
 https://steamcommunity.com/sharedfiles/filedetails/?id=2595071184